Handmade Udon Noodles

 - 10

 Cut the dough into noodles by hand or with a noodle cutter, adjusting the width to your preferred thickness.
+Thicker noodles give a hearty chew; thinner ones cook faster and feel lighter.

 - 11